panique/huge/README.md

 ###USEFUL STUFF

+####Multiple projects on one server that should share / not share their sessions

 If you want to run multiple instances of this script on one server, maybe like /myproject1/ and /myproject2/ and need to be logged in into both applications via ONE session (sound weird, but some people actually need this) please have a look into this ticket, there's a nice solution: https://github.com/panique/php-login/issues/82

+####Installing PHP 5.5

+Sweet little (3 bash commands) guideline for Ubuntu 12.04: [How to setup latest version of PHP 5.5 on Ubuntu 12.04 LTS]([How to setup latest version of PHP 5.5 on Ubuntu 12.04 LTS](http://www.dev-metal.com/how-to-setup-latest-version-of-php-5-5-on-ubuntu-12-04-lts/) with 3 simple bash commands).

 ###MORE INFO IN THE WIKI